g-e-g-e-r-s-o-n/Todo-App/README.md

     Now we need php.ini file!
     Duplicate "php.ini-development" in php root folder and rename it "php.ini"

     Personally, I used the comparison tool to make the PHP configuration the same as XAMPP, so that I could compare the new php.ini file with the old one in php_backup faster and better and make sure you enabled desire php extension such as mysqli, gd, pdo_mysql, pdo_sqlite ...
+Also you can ```php.ini``` file which is uploaded in this repository.

     #### Step 9
     Now you can start the Apache and MySQL services from the XAMPP Control Panel.